First of all: all of us at CoMA send our best wishes to all of you and your families and communities in these extraordinarily difficult times.

 This work is a response to the many Zoom meetings being held by musicians and groups during lockdown – the joy of interaction, the many characters trying to be heard, the activities taking place.
 You can respond musically by filling in one of the squares.

 Audio-visual artist Kathy Hinde, a long time enthusiast of Erik Satie’s Vexations created an amazing rendition of the piece at a CoMA Summer School some years ago.
 Right now she is putting together an online stream of the piece, with its 840 repetitions involving as many performers.
-The intention is to launch the project this coming Sunday 17th May to mark Satie’s 154th birthday, using a new website and software that will randomly choose the next player and leave it going until it reaches 840 repetitions.
-To realise this project Kathy is encouraging as many pianists as possible to send her a video of themselves playing one cycle by midnight this Saturday so that she can include them in the launch.
-If that proves impossible for you in such a short time span you can send it after too.
-More about Kathy and her work can be found at http://kathyhinde.co.uk/
+The project launched on Sunday 17th May to mark Satie’s 154th birthday, using a new website and software that will randomly choose the next player and leave it going until it reaches 840 repetitions.
+Further versions will be streamed through to Wednesday 3 September, the anniversary of the first complete performance in 1963.
+To realise this project Kathy is encouraging as many pianists as possible to send her a video of themselves playing one cycle which will be included in future versions.
+You can watch samples of previous streams and find out more about the project here.

 CoMA is committed to supporting all those who work with and have worked with us, not least our past project leaders and Summer School tutors.
 As starters we now have pianist and composer Rolf Hind offering online classes in meditation, performance or composition at £45 for a 75 minutes 1:1 session.
 Similarly, KNM flautist Rebecca Lenton is offering 1:1 lessons (all levels) at £36 per hour (pro rata for shorter lessons.
 To book, contact firstname.lastname@example.org in the first instance.